 What is an Unusual Mortality Event (UME)?

-An UME is defined under the Marine Mammal Protection Act as a stranding event that is unexpected, involves a significant die-off of any marine mammal population, and demands immediate response.
-There are seven criteria used to determine whether a mortality event is "unusual."
+An unusual mortality event, or UME for short, is defined under the Marine Mammal Protection Act as a stranding event that is unexpected, involves a significant die-off of any marine mammal population, and demands immediate response.
+There are seven criteria that make a mortality event "unusual."
 If the national Working Group on Marine Mammal Unusual Mortality Events, a group of marine mammal health experts, determines that an event meets one or more of the criteria, then it forwards a recommendation to NOAA’s Assistant Administrator for Fisheries to declare a UME.

 What criteria have been met?

-In this case, the working group concluded that three of the seven criteria have been met these include the following criteria:
+In this case, the working group concluded that three of the seven criteria for determining an unusual mortality event have been met.
+These include the following criteria: